JLiangNKU/Dynamic-match-kernel-for-image-retrieval/README.md

 # Dynamic-match-kernel-for-image-retrieval
-This is the key implementation of our TIP paper: Dynamic Match Kernel with Deep Convolutional Features for Image Retrieval [link](https://ieeexplore.ieee.org/document/8374838/) [pdf](http://liangjie.xyz/LjHomepageFiles/paper_files/TIP_IR.pdf)
+This is the key implementation of our TIP paper:

-See [HERE](http://liangjie.xyz/project/IR/) for the project page.
+_Dynamic Match Kernel with Deep Convolutional Features for Image Retrieval_: [link](https://ieeexplore.ieee.org/document/8374838/) [pdf](http://liangjie.xyz/LjHomepageFiles/paper_files/TIP_IR.pdf) [project page](http://liangjie.xyz/project/IR/)

 ## How to use: